 Employment Authorization Document issued to applicants for U.S. permanent residency, J-2 dependents of J-1 Exchange Visitors, and other individuals granted temporary permission to remain and work in the U.S.; usually must be renewed annually

 J-1 Exchange Visitor “Alien Physician Trainee” sponsored by the Educational Commission on Foreign Medical Graduates (ECFMG) for medical residencies and fellowships; annual renewals for progressively more complex training may be possible for up to a maximum of seven years.

-“Trade NAFTA” visa for professional positions held by citizens of Mexico and Canada; issued initially for up to three years, and renewable in three year increments for an unlimited period provided no steps are taking to apply for U.S. permanent residency (“green card”).
+“Trade NAFTA” visa for professional positions held by citizens of Mexico and Canada; issued initially for up to three years, and renewable in three-year increments for an unlimited period provided no steps are taken to apply for U.S. permanent residency (“green card”).